chuabingquan/helm/README.md

 Helm is an app that gamifies stress/anxiety/depression management in an actionable manner to provide relief.

 ## Context
 As part of [NUS DSC's Hack For Good 2020](https://dsc.comp.nus.edu.sg/hackforgood2020), we developed Helm to address the problem statement of using technology to aid issues centered around stress/anxiety/depression.
-More info is available in our [pitch deck](https://docs.google.com/presentation/d/1hH11FbyhlhNWxPFe0hKWraFyy2q5O0zYZZu8inYZYG8/edit?usp=sharing).
+More info can be found in our [pitch deck](https://docs.google.com/presentation/d/1hH11FbyhlhNWxPFe0hKWraFyy2q5O0zYZZu8inYZYG8/edit?usp=sharing).

 ## How Does it Work?
 - Helm quantifies the difference in a user's actual and ideal stress/anxiety/depression level as credits to be spent on a prescribed set of activities before the day ends.
 By doing so, users inadvertently take actionable steps to deal with their condition.